seibel27/template-credit-onboarding/README.md

 To use this project, some initial configurations are necessary:

 1. **Python Version**: Ensure Python version 3.9 or higher is installed on your system.
+2. **Integrations**: To connect to Slack, this template uses Abstra connectors.
+To connect, simply open your project in [Abstra Cloud Console](https://cloud.abstra.io/projects/), add the Slack connector, and authorize it.
-2. **Environment Variables**:
+3. **Environment Variables**:

    The following environment variables are required for both local development and online deployment:

-   - `SLACK_BOT_TOKEN`: Slack Token to send alerts on Slack about rejected requests
+   - `SLACK_CHANNEL_NAME`: Slack channel where the credit rejection notification will be sent
    - `SEDGRID_API_KEY`: API Token to use Sendgrid email service
-   - `SENDER_EMAIL`: Email address from which the credit approval notification will be sent.
+   - `SENDER_EMAIL`: Email address from which the credit approval notification will be sent

+    In the scripts, we assume that a credit team is involved in the credit approval process.
+The `.env` variable below is the email used by this team to receive the credit applications:

+   - `CREDIT_TEAM_EMAIL`: Credit team email

    For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.examples`).
 For online deployment, configure these variables in your [environment settings](https://docs.abstra.io/cloud/envvars).

-3. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
+5. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.

    Follow these steps to install the dependencies: